-I stared at the shivering little cross-eyed puppy in her arms as she detailed his rescue—how she’d seen him scampering through a flooded parking garage and chased him down, how the security guard said he’d been wandering around for days, how she’d tucked him insider her coat and fled the scene.
+I stared at the shivering little cross-eyed puppy in her arms as she detailed his rescue and how she’d seen him scampering through a flooded parking garage and chased him down, how the security guard said he’d been wandering around for days, how she’d tucked him insider her coat and fled the scene.

 We didn’t have the first clue how to care for Snavs– so we improvised.
 There was an old aquarium in the living room so we dumped out the sand and plastic coral and made him a bed of old towels.

+When the dog was brought home, Carl could tell the puppy was a little anxious, so getting Calming Treats for Dogs, as well as other essentials, was what he did, in the hopes of making the puppy a little more comfortable.
 For the first few days he was too traumatized to reveal his true nature, but the more he accepted that we weren’t going to abandon him, the more he decided to share his personality with us.
-Snavs had a fondness for the finer things in life… like screeching through the night and standing at your feet, looking you straight in the eye as he peed on your foot.
+Snavs had a fondness for the finer things in life– like screeching through the night and standing at your feet, looking you straight in the eye as he peed on your foot.
 His favorite game was to pop a squat just out of reach and wait for me to jump, yell, and wave my hands as he fled the room mid-crap, scattering little puppy shit-pellets in his wake.

 But none of this mattered, because Sars was in love.
 At least, for the first 6 weeks.
 By week 7 she had grown tired of his nightly yelping.

 Can’t I just put him on the balcony?

 If only we could give him sleeping pills, I said.